-Miller Bowles Law has Charlotte civil no-contact attorneys with the experience, skill, and dedication to help with your no-contact case and no contact order in NC.
-Call us at (980) 321-5590 or contact us to schedule a consultation for your no-contact case no contact order in NC today.
+Miller Bowles Law has Charlotte civil no-contact order attorneys with the experience, skill, and dedication to help with your no-contact case and civil no contact order in NC.
+Call us at (980) 321-5590 or contact us to schedule a consultation for your civil no contact order in NC today.

 In 2004, the North Carolina General Assembly enacted a Chapter in the North Carolina General Statutes that provided remedies to persons who are the victim of stalking, abuse, or nonconsensual sexual conduct.

 If you are the victim of stalking, abuse, or nonconsensual sexual conduct, you can ask the Court to issue a civl no contact order in NC and enter a civil no-contact case to prevent your abuser from having any further contact with you.
 The North Carolina law defines abuse as physically or mentally harming, harassing, intimidating, or interfering with the personal liberty of another.
 Stalking is defined by the law as:

 On more than one occasion, following or otherwise harassing, as defined in G.S.
 14-277.3A(b)(2), another person without legal purpose with the intent to do any of the following:

 a.
 Place the person in reasonable fear either for the person’s safety or the safety of the person’s immediate family or close personal associates.

 b.
 Cause that person to suffer substantial emotional distress by placing that person in fear of death, bodily injury, or continued harassment and that in fact causes that person substantial emotional distress.

 7. Unlawful conduct. – The commission of one or more of the following acts by a person 16 years of age or older upon a person, but does not include acts of self-defense or defense of others:

 a.
 Nonconsensual sexual conduct, including single incidences of nonconsensual sexual conduct.